canyon exploring with Michele Angileri

 • canyon's entrance and exit are both very near to a road (this happens rarely in Calabria)

-• Castiglione is located near the famous and splendid beaches of Scalea and Praia a Mare, which give to canyoning guides a wide basin where to find clients in summer; moreover Castiglione's features are the most suitable for giuded canyoning among canyons of this area
+• Castiglione is located near the famous and splendid beaches of Scalea and Praia a Mare, which give to canyoning guides a wide basin where to find clients in summer

 Name Canale Castiglione